-No. Action Who Responsible/Update 9.
-Share the presentation from the meeting with Councillors Democratic Services ha emailed a copy of the presentation to all Councillors 9.
-Increase the supply of accessible and adapted homes, including wheelchair user dwellings Officers to take forwal suggestions for future versions the Local Plan to look increasing the number properties adapted to M4(2) at M4(3) 9.
-Advocate for an increase in funding relative to local need to address the current funding disparities data and analysis abc Review of the customer pathway and exploration of joined up systems to create efficiencies and risk sharing Comms Team to help adverti the DFG to ensure residents a
+No. Action Who Responsible/Update 8.
+Share the presentation from the meeting with Councillors Democratic Services have emailed a copy of the presentation to all Councillors 8.
+Increase the supply of accessible and adapted homes, including wheelchair user dwellings Officers to take forward suggestions for future versions of the Local Plan to look at increasing the number of properties adapted to M4(2) and M4(3) - Ongoing 8.
+Advocate for an increase in funding relative to local need to address the current funding disparities Officers to request additional data and analysis about differences in expenditure across local councils - Update information has been emailed to members of the Joint Committee Portfolio Holder to write to Government regarding the funding formula - The Portfolio Holder has written to the Deputy Prime Minister, Angela